PoignardAzur/poignardazur.github.io/drafts/07-microsoft-copilot-blunder.md

-the data may be open-source-with-attribution where the nature of your work means attribution will be impossible to give reliably, some may be open-source-only-for-open-source projects, and some data may be in the public domain on a website that forbid scraping in its terms of service.
+the data may be open-source-with-attribution where the nature of your work means attribution will be impossible to give reliably, some may be open-source-only-for-open-source projects, and some data may be in the public domain on a website that forbids scraping in its terms of service.

 Even when data is in the public domain and accessible, its author may have released it before generative AI became available, and may not be fine with it